FXSSI.ProfitRatio Screenshots (8)

 One of the most challenging tasks in Forex trading is an accurate determination of trend reversal points.
 These points are interesting because they allow you to enter the market at the very beginning of the price movement and profit from most of it.

 For this very reason, various stochastic indicators are very popular as, in theory, they should predict the price reversal.

 As it turned out, there are also accurate reversal indicators among the market sentiment indicator group.
-We’re talking about the winning traders' percentage (Profit Ratio), namely the delta of the given parameter.
+We’re talking about the ratio of winning traders' (Profit Ratio), namely the delta of the given parameter.
 The latter shows well false maneuvers, after which a reversal usually starts.

 Profit Ratio Indicator

 The Profit Ratio indicator displays the ratio of winning to losing trades among the currently open ones.
 It is used to spot potential reversal levels even before the price starts moving in the opposite direction.

 After analyzing the price chart, you can see that almost all market bottoms are accompanied by a signal from the Profit Ratio indicator:

 In MT4, the Profit Ratio indicator is presented as a chart.
 You can also display the delta of this parameter and the percentage of winning buyers/sellers separately.

 If you often go counter-trend while day trading, the indicator will become your indispensable assistant and protect you from opening hasty positions.

 What is Interesting About the Profit Ratio Indicator?